HouuYa/HouuYa.github.io/_pages/about.md

 ## PERSONAL PARTICULARS

 *	Date of Birth: December 19, 1978

 *	Citizenship: Korea

 *	Gender: Male

 *	Marital Status: Married

 *	Military Service: Completed with honorable discharge from Republic of Korea Army (26 months)

 ## HONORS AND AWARDS

+* Exemplary Case of Proactive Public Administration (Ministry of Trade, Industry and Resources, January 2026)
+  * *Recognized for deploying AI-based product safety and recall information systems in real regulatory operations.*

 * Commendation for the Exemplary Official of the year 2021(The Prime Minister’s Office, June 2021)